umarhassan-mitodl/24.900-fall-2012/content/pages/syllabus.md

 {{< tableclose >}}

-If you have not done so already, please familiarize yourself with the [MIT Academic Integrity guidelines](http://web.mit.edu/academicintegrity).
+If you have not done so already, please familiarize yourself with the {{% resource_link "26917fde-9444-47ac-ae14-8da1faeaf459" "MIT Academic Integrity guidelines" %}}.